hacksu/nextcord-bot-advanced/README.md

         await self.process_commands(message)
 ```

-The ```on_message``` function is a function we have overloaded from the base ```discord.Client``` class.
+The ```on_message``` function is a function we have overloaded from the base ```nextcord.Client``` class.
 This function will be called every time the bot sees a message from a user.
 We then check if the message begins with our command key (which can be changed from a slash to be whatever you want), and calls the ```process_commands``` function, which we will make next.

 The ```process_commands``` function is where the bot figures out what command the user called - if any.
 At the end of this, we are going to have 4 different commands, but for right now we are just adding one command, ```/ping```.
 ```